corntrace/Dia/README.md

 "Dia" allows you to sandbox an application or block of ruby on the OSX platform by restricting what access to Operating System resources they can have.

+## How it is done
+It uses the FFI library, and the features exposed by the sandbox header on OSX.

 ## What restrictions can you apply?

 Restrictions are applied through a "Profile" that is the first argument to `Dia::Sandbox.new`.